pri-k/docs-mysql/index.html.md

 </div>

 ## Upgrading to the Latest Version
-Consider the following compatibility information before upgrading MySQL for Pivotal Cloud Foundry&reg;.
+Consider the following compatibility information before upgrading MySQL.

 For more information, refer to the full [Product Version Matrix](../compatibility-matrix.pdf).